LiskArchive/lips/proposals/lip-define-serialization-blocks.md

 1. `header`: The serialized block header.
 Its serialization is specified by the `blockHeader` schema.
-2. `payload`: The block payload, containing all transactions included in the block, serialized according to [LIP0028][transactions-serialization].
+2. `payload`: The block payload, containing all transactions included in the block, serialized according to [LIP 0028][transactions-serialization].

 #### Serialization